Cavities

 In particular, saliva has a buffering capacity through the secretion of bicarbonate, which helps limit, as much as possible, the drop in pH on the tooth surfaces.

-If saliva’s buffering capacity is insufficient, the pH of dental plaque can drop from the normal range of 6-6.5 to 4-5.
-When the pH falls below 5.5, enamel begins to dissolve, and prolonged or repeated exposure can lead to enamel demineralization.
+If the buffering capacity of saliva is insufficient, the pH of dental plaque drops from its physiological values of 6–6.5 to values of 4–5.
+At pH values below 5.5, enamel begins to dissolve, and if this condition is prolonged and repeated, it may lead to enamel demineralisation.

-The pH drop in the acidic range also occurs whenever we consume food or drinks.
-In a healthy mouth, it takes about forty minutes for saliva’s buffering effect to restore the pH to normal levels.
+A drop in pH into the acidic range also occurs every time we consume food or a beverage.
+Under conditions of good oral health, it takes approximately forty minutes for the salivary buffer effect to restore pH to physiological values.

 Therefore, prolonged and repeated drops in pH throughout the day can lead to enamel demineralization and dental erosion.